Expert Bed Bug Preparation

 Place these items in open weave laundry baskets.
 Pack the items very loosely to allow for air circulation.
 Do not pack into plastic bags.

-Bed Bug Preparation For Papers, smaller items, figurines and collectibles
+Bed Bug Heat Treatment Preparation For Papers, Books, Small Items, Figurines and Collectibles

-A thermal remediation treatment requires moving large amounts of air, so that lethal temps can be reached in all areas being treated.
+A bed bug thermal treatment requires moving large amounts of air, so that lethal temps can be reached in all areas being treated.

 Because fragile items can be blown around and damaged during treatment, it is important to protect them during preparation.

-- Galther and contain any loose papers to avoid them blowing around during treatment.
+- Gather and contain any loose papers to avoid them blowing around during treatment.

 - Secure glass items, knick-knacks and other collectibles.